Italy to use EU funds to become energy hub for Europe, Meloni says - CDE News - The Dispatch

-ROME, Feb 6 (Reuters) – Italy intends to use funds coming from the European Union under the so-called REPowerEUplan to completely wean itself off Russian gas and turn the country into energy hub for the bloc, Prime Minister Giorgia Meloni said in a statement.
+ROME (Reuters) – Italy intends to use funds coming from the European Union under the so-called REPowerEU plan to completely wean itself off Russian gas and turn the country into energy hub for the bloc, Prime Minister Giorgia Meloni said in a statement this week.

-Meloni – who met on Monday with relevant ministers and the CEOs of energy groups Eni ENI.MI, Enel ENEI.MI, Snam SRG.MI and Terna TRN.MI – mentioned the need to cooperate with Africa on energy supplies.
+Meloni – who this week met with relevant ministers and the CEOs of energy groups Eni, Enel, Snam and Terna – mentioned the need to cooperate with Africa on energy supplies.

 With total funds close to 300 billion euros ($321.36 billion), the REPowerEU plan is aimed at ending the EU’s dependence on Russian fossil fuels and tackling the climate crisis.